ukwa/ukwa-documentation/content/how-ukwa-works/management/_index.md

 # Management

-The UK Web Archive is a fixed-resource cross-organisational service delivery team, funded by the UK Legal Deposit Libraries.
+The UK Web Archive is an interdisciplinary cross-organisational service delivery team, funded by the UK Legal Deposit Libraries.
 We are responsible for both the day-to-day operation of the service, and it's continuous improvement over time.

-We are
+We are a fixed-resource team: the roles are permanent positions, and each role has a fixed amount of time dedicated to web archiving, which is usually 100%.
+This gives us the stability we need to manage operations as well as implement the continuous improvement we need to respond to the changing web.

 ## Priorities